This Clackamas County pioneer

 markers replaced, at dates much later than the actual burial date.

-Among the oldest known stones
+her.
+Among the oldest known monuments

 in the cemetery is that of Mary E. Short who died in 1862 at 2 years

-sandstone base.
+been replaced with concrete.
 After the turn of the century, cutting

 technology improved enough to work with the much harder and more